-Best vision insurance in 2020: Comparing individual plans
+Best vision insurance plan for you in 2021

-Plans are loaded with all kinds of terms and coverage options, each with a specific monthly premium and providing a specific level of benefit.
-So which individual vision insurance plan is best for you?
+There’s more to vision insurance than meets the eye.
+Vision insurance plans are loaded with all sorts of terms and coverage options, each with a specific monthly premium and providing a specific level of benefit.
+Which one will be the best vision insurance plan for you?

-With a little research, you can work your way through the vision insurance maze and come out with the policy that best favors your eyesight and your wallet.
+With a little research, you can work your way through the eye insurance maze and come out with the policy that best favors your eyesight and your wallet.

-What to look for in a vision plan:
+What to watch for in a vision insurance plan

-The amount you pay for insurance every month naturally varies by company.
-Most people can expect to pay around $15 or $20 per month for a middle-of-the-road plan, and between $20 and $30 a month for an upper-tier plan.
+The amount you can expect to pay for vision insurance every month will vary by company.
+Most people can expect to pay between $10 and $20 per month for a middle-of-the-road plan, and between $20 and $30 a month for an upper-tier plan.

-As significant as monthly premiums might seem, they’re only a small piece of the puzzle.
+But, as important as premiums might seem, they’re only a small piece of the puzzle.

 Customers planning to capitalize on multiple benefits might not see much use from a plan with a low premium.
-On the flip side, customers with one or two minor (and cheap) optical needs could spend less overall with a low-premium plan.
+On the opposite side, customers with one or two minor (and cheaper) optical needs might spend less overall with a low-premium plan.

-It’s all about the “or” here.
+It’s all about the “or.”
 Almost all plans give you a choice of one benefit per insured member per calendar year: glasses or contact lenses.

 A plan will start with both options, but once you use your allowance to purchase glasses or contacts, you won’t be able to use it again for a full calendar year.